TomGilmore/udacity-mle-nanodegree-smartcab/project_description.md

 `python smartcab/agent.py` or
 `python -m smartcab.agent`

 This will run the `agent.py` file and execute your implemented agent code into the environment.
-Additionally, use the command `jupyter notebook smartcab.ipynb` from this same directory to open up a browser window or tab to work with your analysis notebook.
-Alternatively, you can use the command `jupyter notebook` or `ipython notebook` and navigate to the notebook file in the browser window that opens.
-Follow the instructions in the notebook and answer each question presented to successfully complete the implementation necessary for your `agent.py` agent file.
-A **README** file has also been provided with the project files which may contain additional necessary information or instruction for the project.

 ## Definitions